ISEB

 Peppers are one of the main crops in Mexico, and they play a significant role in Mexican cuisine.
 The country is known for its incredible variety of peppers, ranging from sweet, to mild, to end in extremely hot.

 Mexican peppers come in different shapes, sizes, and colors.
 Some popular varieties include jalapeno, serrano, poblano, habanero, and chipotle.
-Each pepper has its own unique flavor profile.
+Each pepper has its unique flavor profile.

 Mexican Peppers